Education

 〰️

-A FREE one-hour Mindfulness and Mini-Opera creation class, led by operatic Teaching Artists
+A one-hour Mindfulness and Mini-Opera creation class, led by operatic Teaching Artists

-"Voice your Story" is Opera Baltimore's interactive programming for children and youth, offering wellness-oriented opera-based storytelling activities free of charge.
-This programming includes breathing/warm-up/team building exercises that encourage mindful engagement, and group story-telling through the creation of "mini-operas" based on books and poetry.
-"Voice your Story" is supported in part by a generous grant from Opera America.
+"Voice your Story" is Opera Baltimore's small-group interactive programming for children and youth, offering wellness-oriented opera-based storytelling activities .
+This programming includes breathing/warm-up/team building exercises that encourage mindful engagement, and group story-telling through the creation of "mini-operas" based on children’s books and call-and-response singing.
+The creation of the "Voice your Story" program was supported in part by a generous grant from Opera America.
 Reach out to us at Education@OperaBaltimore.org for more information.
+The program furnishes all supplies and can accommodate between 8-20 students; cost is $500; some funding may be available.

 “I can't believe how much they loved it.
 The kids were laughing and cheering!"

 Opera Baltimore’s "What is Opera?
-A Team!" presentation is an interactive, engaging 35-50 minute program that can be tailored to groups large and small, grades PK-12.
+A Team!" presentation is an interactive, engaging 35-50 minute program that can be tailored to grades PK-12.
 Facilitated by an experienced real-life opera performer, students learn about the imagination and teamwork that creates an opera – people who work together to tell a story all at once – like blockbuster movie, but with no second takes!
+They learn about the courage and creativity it sometimes takes to tell stories.

 Through energetic narrative and a projected presentation, students discover that opera is the ultimate mash up: